Transcription

 To review this vocabulary, you can download the lesson sheet I've prepared for you.
 Just click on the link in the video description.
 Don't hesitate, it's 100% free.
 And off we go!
 The most important appliance for me in the kitchen, because it contains all the fresh produce, is the fridge.
 The fridge is the word we use more in everyday language with the family, in colloquial language.
 So it's my fridge.

 Below the fridge, you have the freezer with all your frozen goods.
-Here we have the kitchen sink with some dirty dishes, like this frying pan, for example.
+Here we have the kitchen sink with a few dirty dishes, like this frying pan, for example.
 Here we have the tap.
 To wash the dishes, we of course need washing-up liquid or washing-up liquid.
 We have a sponge.
 Here, a dishcloth.
 We call this a dishcloth.

 It's for cleaning the worktop, for example, or the table.
 Here, I have the worktop for cooking.
 Below the worktop, I've got the dishwasher with even more dirty dishes inside.